SparrowFabrications/sparrowfabrications.github.io/lomo-lc-a-adapter.md

 1. Attached the cable anchor to the adapter.
 2. Screw release cable into the adapter through the top as shown.
 3. Push adapter onto the camera as shown.
-4. Insert the adapter retainer into the flash bar and click it down into the adapter.
+4. Slide the adapter retainer into the flash hot shoe and click it down into the adapter.

 To use with a filter: